-32The process followed by bank net worth in our model is a reduced-form version of that in Gertler and Karadi (2011) or Gertler, Kiyotaki, and Prestipino (2020): in those models, a fraction of "bankers" die in each period, returning their net worth to the household, and a fraction of "workers" become bankers and bring a fixed quantity of funds into the bank.
+&lt;sup>24The process followed by bank net worth in our model is a reduced-form version of that in Gertler and Karadi (2011) or Gertler, Kiyotaki, and Prestipino (2020): in those models, a fraction of "bankers" die in each period, returning their net worth to the household, and a fraction of "workers" become bankers and bring a fixed quantity of funds into the bank.
+This formulation permits us to calibrate the persistence of downturns in bank net worth separately from banks' long-run leverage ratios.
 We show in Online Appendix E how to micro-found our specification in that way.